 Friends of Freedom Park is the community-driven non-profit organization that first envisioned a new era for beautiful Freedom Park, located high on the bluffs of the mighty Mississippi River.
-This new vision grew to include a state-of-the-art learning center offering upgraded amenities accessible to all guests and called the Great River Road Visitor & Learning Center at Freedom Park.
-The new era for Freedom Park would not be possible without the highest level of community support, for which the Friends of Freedom Park are eternally grateful.
-Your ongoing support today is critical to the continued success of our mission-driven educational programs and high-quality visitor experiences at the Great River Road Visitor & Learning Center at Freedom Park!
+This vision grew to include a state-of-the-art learning center, offering upgraded amenities accessible to all guests --called the Great River Road Visitor & Learning Center at Freedom Park.
+This new era for Freedom Park would not be possible without the highest level of community support, for which the Friends of Freedom Park are eternally grateful.
+Your ongoing support today is critical to the continued success of our mission-driven programs and high-quality visitor experiences.

-Impact: We are here to protect the precious waterways and the life they support, partner with individuals and organizations who share our love of the rivers, and promote enjoyment of the rivers through education and recreation.
-Each year we welcome over 15,000 visitors to the Center and host hundreds of people at our diverse educational programs.
+Impact: Each year we welcome over 15,000 visitors to the Center and host hundreds of people at our diverse educational programs.
 The Center is also a hub for community activity.
-We offer local schools, churches, 4H groups, and other non-profit organizations the opportunity to use our upgraded amenities at the Center and Freedom Park.
+We offer local schools, churches, 4H groups, and other non-profit organizations the opportunity to use our amenities at the Center and Freedom Park.
 Prescott has come to use this space for ongoing events and annual celebrations that create traditions, good memories, and a sense of community.

 Our Story: Honoring Our Roots, Soaring to New Heights

 Originally called “Tourist Park” when founded in 1928, Freedom Park was renamed in 1982 to honor an eagle named “Freedom”.
 “Freedom” played an important role in a national celebration honoring U.S. service people held as prisoners-of-war or missing-in-action in the 20th century.
 Click here to read more about how Freedom Park got its name and came to be.